With the end of the summer on the horizon, we welcomed 89 teams across 13 venues on this Wednesday night.

 - Kitten Mittens (Quinn’s): 177

 - Please Return My Pens (Memories): 163

 - FOUR TEAMS TIED WITH 158 POINTS

-Whole Foods Market in Vienna, VA: Booze Hounds (NEXT GAME ON SEP.
+Whole Foods Market in Vienna, VA: NO GAME THIS WEEK (NEXT GAME ON SEP.
 25 – First category: UFC Champions in Multiple Weight Classes)